abhayratti/Robotic-Lathe/README.md

 This GitHub repository contains both the C code used in our machine as well as the CAD components we custom-designed to make this project.

-If you're interested in replicating or learning more about the automated lathe machine, we developed a detailed, 60+ page report that goes into detail about the scope, mechanical design, software design, design implementation, and constrains and criteria of the project.
+If you're interested in replicating or learning more about the automated lathe machine, we developed a detailed, 60+ page report that goes into detail about the scope, mechanical design, software design, design implementation, and constraints and criteria of the project.